ByteWelder/TactilityDocs/docs/versions/main/app-development/getting-started.md

 # App Development - Getting Started

-## Create an app
+## Examples

-Example apps can be found in the [TactilityApps](https://github.com/ByteWelder/TactilityApps) project.
+You can find examples in the [TactilityApps](https://github.com/ByteWelder/TactilityApps) project.

-Build the app:
+Each app in the [Apps/](https://github.com/ByteWelder/TactilityApps/tree/main/Apps) directory is its own standalone project.

+## Building

+After you went through the [Fundamentals](app-development/fundamentals.md) to set up a new application, or if you downloaded one of the example apps, you can build it:

 ```bash
 # Either build for all supported hardware:
 python tactility.py build